WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 It’ll arrive new and adapted, if you need it.

-Illustration of a paper document
+Illustration of a shield with a tick

 Insurance cover